zetkin/checkmarx/readme.md

   5. Collect all checkboxes in the document by searching for contours which match the stated size of the checkboxes from the config (these are sorted by vertical position)
-  6. Determine which boxes are marked based on whether they have over a certain percentage of black pixels
+  6. Determine which boxes are marxed based on whether they have over a certain percentage of black pixels
-  7. Return an array of marked boxes, sorted in descending order
+  7. Return an array of marxed boxes, sorted in descending order
-  8. Profit
+  8. Lose chains

 ### QR Code Data